KDugg84/CI-eGrub-MS4-GP/README.md

 * The 'Category' model within the customer app is used to group all the various menu items based on the many-to-many relationship.

 * The 'OrderModel' model within the customer app is used to store information relating to a customer's address details, payment information and the price, when the order was created and the MenuItems many-to-many relationship.

+### General Features Across The Site

+* The general features of most the website's pages include:

+  * A navigation bar which is responsive across all device screens.

+  * A logo which directs the user back to the home page when clicked.

+  * A footer with a link to the restaurant login for staff members.

+* Responsive on all device screen sizes:

+  * Mobile-first layout, responsive on all devices using the Bootstrap grid system.

+* User-friendly interface with easy navigation across the site:

+  * Minimalistic design with visuals and information presented clearly and concisely.

+  * Easily readable fonts and simple navigation throughout the site.

+  * Fixed navigation bar visible on every page including links to all other pages with a brand logo linking the user back to the home page.

+* Buttons:

+  * Clear interactive buttons using Bootstrap responsive button classes used for starting an order, placing an order and marking an order as been dispatched.

+* Forms:

+  * Forms used to submit order delivery details and confirm delivery.

+* Modal:

+  * Used to confirm that the user wishes to place the order.

+* Search bar:

+  * Used to search the menu page by keywords.